 Literary.
 I met her at the Colorado Writing

 Workshop, I signed writer Kyle Prue as a new

 Workshop, I met Erin Hollis at a pitch session, and

 she is now my newest client.” – agent Julie Gwinn

 Add $69 — for an in-depth, personal critique of your one-page query letter from instructor Brian Klems.
-(This rate is a special event value for Writing Workshop of South Carolina attendees only.)
+(This rate is a special event value for North Carolina Writing Workshop attendees only.)
 Registrants are encouraged to take advantage of the specially-priced critique, so they can send out their query letter with confidence following the workshop.
 Also, if you are meeting with an agent at the event, you’re essentially speaking your query letter aloud to them.
 Wouldn’t it be wise to give that query letter (i.e., your pitch) one great edit before that meeting?

 Are spaces still available?
 Yes, we still have spaces available.
 We will announce RIGHT HERE, at this point on this web page, when all spaces are taken.
 If you do not see a note right here saying how all spaces are booked, then yes, we still have room, and you are encouraged to register.

 How to Register: The easy first step is simply to reach out to workshop organizer Jessica Bell via email: WDWconference@gmail.com.
 She will pass along registration information to you, and give instructions on how to pay by PayPal or check.
 Once payment is complete, you will have a reserved seat at the event.
 The NCWW will send out periodic e-mail updates to all registered attendees with any & all news about the event.
 Because Jessica plans different workshops, make sure you note that you’re inquiring about the Charlotte workshop specifically.